fabcoins-dot-info/fabcoins.info/en/fabcoin-core/contribute/documentation.md

 *Need help getting started?
 Stop by the [#fabcoin-wiki][] IRC chatroom and tell us what documentation you want to write.*

-## Fabcoin.org RPC/REST API Reference
+## Fabcoins.info RPC/REST API Reference

-The [Fabcoin.org developer reference][devref] contains over 100 printed
+The [Fabcoins.info developer reference][devref] contains over 100 printed
 pages worth of documentation for the Fabcoin Core RPC and REST interfaces, which are mainly used by Fabcoin Core command line users and developers of apps depending on Fabcoin Core.

 To contribute RPC edits, the easiest way is to:

-1. Go to the [Fabcoin.org developer documentation main page][developer documentation].
+1. Go to the [Fabcoins.info developer documentation main page][developer documentation].

 2. Search for the RPC you want to edit.